FANTM/FANTM.github.io/src/markdown-pages/index.md

 ---
 slug: '/arduino/'
 date: '2019-05-04'
-title: 'My first blog post'
+title: 'Welcome'
 ---

-# Test Docs
+# Docs

-Hey there friend ;)
+Welcome to our documentation page.
+It's absolutely a WIP but eventually will look great, I promise!